squidfunk/mkdocs-material/docs/getting-started.md

 The last three colors can only be used as a primary color.

-If the color is set via this configuration, an additional CSS file that defines the color palette is included.
+If the color is set via this configuration, an additional CSS file that defines the color palette is automatically included.
 If you want to keep things lean, clone the repository and recompile the theme with your custom colors set.
 See the guide on [customization][11] for more information.

   [10]: http://www.materialui.co/colors
   [11]: customization.md